 14export default HomePage;

-This example shows a basic Next.js page component, using the `Head` component to set the page title.
+This code defines a basic Next.js page, using the `Head` component to set the page title and a simple `h1` element to display a welcome message.

 1import { Outlet } from '@remix-run/react';